Maternity Leave Dilemma: How Should Extended Leave with a Doctor's Note Be Handled?

 Madhu.T.K

-Leaves under ESI shall be marked as ESI leave, and for that NO SALARY shall be paid from your end but the ESIC will pay the amount as per their rules.
-For maternity leave under ESI, also the treatment is the same.
+Leaves under ESI shall be marked as ESI leave, and for that, NO SALARY shall be paid from your end, but the ESIC will pay the amount as per their rules.
+For maternity leave under ESI, the treatment is the same.
 You should not pay any salary.

-I didn't get your this query, "In this case shall we adjust the non-working days with allotted leave granted to him proportionately with LOP or no leave can be deducted from his/her allotted leave like the maternity leave."
+I didn’t understand your query, "In this case, shall we adjust the non-working days with allotted leave granted to him proportionately with LOP or no leave can be deducted from his/her allotted leave like the maternity leave."
 The leaves under ESI are unpaid leaves.
-Hence there is no question of adjusting it against any 'allotted' leave.
-By 'allotted leave' do you mean leaves to the credit of the employee?
+Hence, there is no question of adjusting it against any 'allotted' leave.
+By 'allotted leave,' do you mean leaves to the credit of the employee?
 Please clarify.

 Rajib choudhury

-Yes, sir, "total leave allotted" - I mean to say all the CL, ML & EL accrued in the employee's quota.
-Here, I mean to say that just as maternity leave, if we do not adjust 182 days (ESI) non-working days leave from her leave balance, does the same case apply for an employee (male/female) taking long leave from ESIC due to some other reason (serious injury, ailment, etc).
+Yes, sir, by "total leave allotted," I mean all the CL, ML, and EL accrued in the employee's quota.
+Here, I am referring to the scenario where, similar to maternity leave, if we do not adjust the 182 days (ESI) non-working days leave from her leave balance, does the same case apply for an employee (male/female) taking long leave from ESIC due to some other reason (serious injury, ailment, etc.)?

 Madhu.T.K

-Over and above the maternity leave or leave on account of employment injury, serious illness, or occupational diseases given by the ESI shall be adjusted against earned leave (EL) or other leaves as admissible.
+Over and above the maternity leave or leave on account of employment injury, serious illness, or occupational diseases given by the ESI, such leave shall be adjusted against earned leave (EL) or other leaves as admissible.

 sharmavk05